 University credit, both graduate and undergraduate, is available for some single and multi-day classes.
 Levels of credit and costs vary depending upon the specific course, but in general, one credit is granted for every 15 hours of instruction.

 NOTE: Not every class is eligible for university credit.
 Classes that will receive university credit are individually noted.
 Additional credit information is listed with each course, some of which are still in the credit-approval process.
 Please call us to confirm course credit status after April 15.
 View CSM Credit Classes

 Credit tuition fees and registrations are in addition to the Rocky Mountain Conservancy Field Institute fees and are processed at the first meeting of each class.
-Fees are payable to universities by check or credit card.
+Fees are payable to universities by check.
 Instructors require extra academic work from students seeking college credit.
 Grades are submitted by course instructors upon receipt of final projects.
 Please consider the availability of transcripts if you have a personal deadline for acquiring credit and contact Colorado School of Mines for deadlines.